yashvardhanj/gauss-garden/README.md

 ## Random Puzzles and Brain-Teasers

-This repository contains a collection of intriguing puzzles and brain-teasers spanning various domains, including mathematics, machine learning, and competitive programming.
+This repository contains (or is supposed to contain) a collection of intriguing puzzles and brain-teasers spanning various domains, including mathematics, machine learning, and competitive programming.

+**Contributing:**
+Feel free to add more new problems by opening a PR

 ---